 - Do they purchase in high values and amounts?

 - Do you have the volume of capital needed to finance these transactions in-house?

 - How could relying on a third-party financing partner remove the burden and risk of underwriting buyers?

 From here, you can start to define the kind of payment flow you want to provide to buyers who have been approved for payment terms.
 If you have dozens of customers waiting weeks on end for credit options, you risk losing a significant amount of business.

-Alternatively, determining, for example, that you want to pre-approve existing buyers for a certain credit limit can help you eliminate a large swath of potential solutions from the outset.
+Alternatively, determining, for example, that you want to pre-approve existing buyers for a certain credit limit can help you eliminate a large swath of potential challenges from the outset.

 With the right approach to B2B payments, merchants can significantly remove barriers to purchase, increase overall sales and order value, and boost cash flow.
 However, all of that requires a certain amount of internal strategy and prioritization ahead of time.
 And while there is no one-size-fits-all, you can identify the must-haves and the must-not-haves early on for your B2B payments experience, to set your online business up for success.